1. Is the Medical Field Right for Me?

 Once you receive your license, you will be ready to practice as a medical professional in the field at an office that best fits your personality and lifestyle.
 Try our medical practice exams to test your knowledge.

-You have earned your specific medical license or certificate.
-Congratulations!
-Now it’s time to start looking for employment.
+After you have earned your specific medical license or certificate, it’s time to start looking for employment.
 Many hospitals, doctors offices and other medical facilities have open positions.
 Once you perfect your skills, seek an office that best fits your skill set and personality.
 The Med Career Now team would like to wish you the best of luck in the medical career that you choose!

 If a career in the medical field looks good to you, what are you waiting for?
 Fill out the search application to connect with a school or look for a school near you.